Tarangire Sopa Lodge…

 Dangerous animals: High Risk

 Security measures: The lodge has guards on duty 24 hours and there is also a resident TANAPA ranger on site.
+Escorts take guests to and from their rooms after dark.

 Disabled access: On Request

 Money: It is possible to exchange US dollars, euros, British pounds and Tanzania shillings.
-There are digital safes in all of the rooms.
+There are digital safes in all the rooms.